ryanannis/TileBuddy/README.md

 ## About

 Tilebuddy is a React/Redux webapp for solving Scrabble Boards.
-It is based off the algorithm described in the whitepaper at https://pdfs.semanticscholar.org/da31/cb24574f7c881a5dbf008e52aac7048c9d9c.pdf except it uses a Trie instead of a DAWG because of the relative difficulty in serializing a dawg.
+It is based off the algorithm described in the whitepaper at https://pdfs.semanticscholar.org/da31/cb24574f7c881a5dbf008e52aac7048c9d9c.pdf, except it uses a Trie instead of a DAWG because of the relative difficulty in serializing a dawg.

 ## Usage

 If you just wish to use the application, go to https://minimumcut.github.io/TileBuddy.

-For now, to install do:
+If you wish to develop, do:

 ```
 yarn install